Cajidiocan: Elected officials

-The incumbent mayor and vice mayor of Cajidiocan are Greggy Royo Ramos from the PDP Laban Party and Kenyo "Ken" R. Rabino from the PDP–Laban party.
+The incumbent mayor and vice mayor of Cajidiocan are Greggy Royo Ramos and Kenyo "Ken" R. Rabino, both from the PDP–Laban party.

 Infrastructure

 Utilities

 The Romblon Electric Cooperative (ROMELCO) facilitates the power supply in the entire Sibuyan Island, including Cajidiocan.
 As for water supply, the town has a potable water system, which comes from jet pumps, open wells, artesian wells, and springs.
 A water irrigation project is also present in the municipality with 188 service areas.
 Landline and mobile telephone services are also available through PLDT, Smart Communications, and Globe Telecom.

 Transportation

 Cajidiocan is connected to its neighboring municipalities by the Sibuyan Circumferential Road.
 Common forms of transportation are light vehicles, including jeepneys, motorcycles, tricycles, and small trucks.

 To reach Cajidiocan, visitors can take a RORO ferry from Manila or Batangas City to Ambulong Port in Magdiwang.
 From there, there are jeepneys that can take visitors to Cajidiocan.
 Another route is by air via AirSWIFT which operates four flights weekly from Manila to Tugdan Airport in Alcantara, Romblon.
 From Alcantara, visitors can travel by jeepney to San Agustin, Romblon, where motorized boats can bring them to Ambulong Port.